Office of Graduate Admission

 Frequently Asked Questions

-The Office of Admission receives numerous questions each semester from prospective students.
+The Office of Graduate Admission & International Education Services receives numerous questions each semester from prospective students.
 The most-frequently asked have been answered below.
-Please contact the Office of Admission with further questions.
+Please contact the Office of Graduate Admission & International Education Services at email@example.com or 866.460.2022 with further questions.

 Click a question below to show the answer.

-- 1. How much is tuition for the LLM or MS program?
+- 1. How much is tuition for the LLM or MJ program?

 - 2. Does the school provide any scholarships or financial aid?

-- 3. How many credit hours must I complete for the LLM or MS degree?
+- 3. How many credit hours must I complete for the LLM or MJ degree?

 Each program requires the completion of 24 credit hours with a GPA of 2.5 in order to graduate.
 Some programs also require a publishable paper.

-- 4. How long is the LLM or MS program?
+- 4. How long is the LLM or MJ program?